 The co-op board typically requires that you submit an Application for approval as a shareholder.
 The Application asks for both personal and financial information.
 The co-op board may review your credit and tax returns.
 The Board will also want to interview you.

 Typically, the contract of sale for the co-op apartment is made contingent upon the approval of the sale by the co-op board.
 If the board does not approve the sale, the contract can then be cancelled and the purchaser's contract deposit will be returned.
 Co-op boards have very broad discretion with regard to approving or disapproving sales of co-op apartments.
 It is very difficult to challenge the Board's decision in Court.

-A good real estate attorney with special knowledge of co-op contracts and the co-op board approval process can help.
+A good New York City co-op board attorney with special knowledge of co-op contracts and the co-op board approval process can help.
 I have represented hundreds of clients who have bought or sold cooperative apartments.
 I attempt to provide clients with guidance and suggestions regarding the co-op board approval process.

 I graduated in the top 10% of my class at The New England School of Law in Boston and served on the staff of a NYC Councilperson and NYS Assemblyman.
 I provide my clients with personal legal representation and am committed to the success of my clients.

 If you have any questions just call (212) 355-2575 and someone will assist you or e-mail us for a consultation with a co-op board lawyer in New York City.